VR Therapy for Mental Health Care through ‘gameChange’

 gameChange is a VR therapy that intends to help reduce the patient’s anxiety and enable them to deal with everyday social situations.
 The user would only need to wear a VR headset and start the program.
 A virtual coach or therapist guides the patient through six sessions wherein they can practice being virtually out in public through the simulation.

 Aside from that, gameChange also aims to help reintegrate psychiatric patients into society.
 The program has virtual environments that emulate real-life scenarios for the patient, like a bus stop and a coffee shop.
-By preparing them to deal with situations that may normally cause panic attacks, the VR therapy program helps them live a normal life outside.
+By preparing them to deal with situations that may normally cause panic attacks, the VR therapy sessions for social integration program helps them live a normal life outside.

 Success in clinical trials